AhmedEHaddad/Udacity-FSND-PROJECT-IV/vagrant/catalog/catalogApp/README.md

 * clone this [repo](https://github.com/AhmedEHaddad/Udacity-FSND-PROJECT-IV/tree/master/vagrant/catalog/catalogApp) inside the `/vagrant/catalog` from this [Udacity's Repo](https://github.com/udacity/fullstack-nanodegree-vm)

-* Launch the Virtual Machine using the command:
+* Launch the Virtual Machine using the command(from Udacity's repo vagrant folder):
 ```
     $ vagrant up
 ```